 It is then your worst nightmare is confirmed.
 Is the person who you will be sitting next to for the better part of the next day or night that beautiful petite blonde who smiled at you at check in?
 Is it the little old dear who will probably doze off five minutes into the flight?
 Maybe the nice gentleman who will say a polite hello then return to his book?
 Of course not, it’s the wide load you saw stocking up on snacks and burgers at the airport lounge to keep him going in between in flight meals!

 Obese passengers have been a source of controversy in the media and amongst travellers for a while now, with emotions and opinions running strong on either side of the debate.
-Regardless of your opinion on whether airlines should make obese people pay for two seats or not, the simple fact is you cannot fit a square peg into a round hole, and the airlines are increasingly shrinking the size of the spaces they expect people to squeeze into.
+Regardless of your opinion on whether airlines should make obese people pay for two seats or not, the simple fact is you cannot fit a square peg into a round hole, or a fat man into a child size seat, and the airlines are increasingly shrinking the size of the spaces they expect people to squeeze into.
 At the other end of the spectrum there are an ever increasing number of severely and morbidly obese passengers expecting to fly.
 I know people come in all different shapes and sizes, and someone can still be large and fill up an airline seat with a very healthy level of body fat, but this isn’t as if we are talking about the naturally broad shouldered 6”5 guy who technically may be the same width as an obese person but has no physical control over his height and build, this is for those genuinely obese people who have full control over their eating habits.

 There is physically only so much room for people in one seat, so if you get someone who is obese sitting next to you on your flight it can be horribly uncomfortable for all concerned.
 The worst offenders are the ones who physically cannot fit into the seats and demand that the armrest be lifted up!
 This does still happen despite most airlines having a policy on it, they will always care more about filling that seat and taking profit than anyone’s comfort.
 But at some point there just has to be some consideration for all passengers, and if one passenger is severely impacting on the comfort or space of another, then I would seriously question why that situation is being allowed to happen.
 There has already been documented cases of people being forced out of their own seats during the flight because of obese people taking up far too much of them.
 Not only do these obese people take up their seat, they take up half of yours too!
 Even worse in some cases where the individual involved is severely or morbidly obese it can feel as if they are sitting on you and you can feel their sweat soaking into you!
 Nice.
 Your already limited space is being forcibly encroached on, and that is not good when you are already squashed in like battery hens.